gentoo90/winreg-rs/README.md

     input = input.trim_right().to_owned();
     if input == "y" || input == "Y" {
         t.commit().unwrap();
-        println!("Transaction commited.");
+        println!("Transaction committed.");
     }
     else {
-        // this is optional, if transaction wasn't commited,
+        // this is optional, if transaction wasn't committed,
         // it will be rolled back on disposal t.rollback().unwrap();

-        println!("Transaction wasn't commited, it will be rolled back.");
+        println!("Transaction wasn't committed, it will be rolled back.");
     }
 }
 ```